pedrolpena/libusb-winedll/README.txt

 This is a libusb-1.0.dll fakedll so that windows programs running under wine that use libusb can make calls natively to libusb.

+functions are currently being added as they are needed so it still may be imcomplete.

 --files included are--